Heridux/Heridux/README.md

 ```

 ### [@heridux/form](packages/heridux-form)
-Manage your forms easily with heridux-form
+Manage your forms easily with heridux-form.
+Type check your fields the way you know it with PropTypes.

 ```javascript
 import HeriduxForm from "@heridux/form"